84 Sights in Potsdam, Germany (with Map and Images)

 Show sight on map

-The Friedrichskirche stands on Weberplatz in Babelsberg, a district of the capital Potsdam of Brandenburg.
-The parish belongs to the Potsdam church district of the Evangelical Church of Berlin-Brandenburg-Silesian Upper Lusatia.
+The Friedrichskirche is on Weberplatz of Babelsberg, a district of the capital Potsdam of Brandenburg.
+The parish belongs to the Potsdam church district of the Evangelical Church in Berlin-Brandenburg-Silesian Upper Lusatia.

 Wikipedia: Friedrichskirche (Babelsberg) (DE), Website, Heritage Website